|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Spanish-style cafe con leche is an espresso drink anyone can make.
-Translated as "coffee with milk," there are no special tricks and it offers a coffee house experience at home.
-You don't need a big espresso machine, either.
-This coffee recipe requires nothing more than a stovetop espresso maker or moka pot.
+There are no special tricks for making coffee house quality cafe con leche in your own kitchen.
+You don't need a big expensive espresso machine, either.
+This coffee recipe requires nothing more than a stovetop espresso maker or moka pot to brew the coffee and a small pot for heating milk.

 Once you learn how easy it is to prepare cafe con leche, you'll want to make it more often.
 It's a satisfying morning coffee drink, a tasty afternoon pick-me-up, and a quick way to serve guests a great cup of coffee.
 A three-cup espresso maker makes one small latte-sized drink or two to three demitasse cups.
 You can brew a larger batch or add flavor—cinnamon is a favorite in Spain.